Program Requirements

 Advanced Courses

-Students choose nine courses from current, relevant, internationally focused course offerings in the following areas of study.* All courses must be approved by the student's Global Studies advisor in order to count for the major.
-Visit the concentration webpage and concentration course list for the full list of options.
+Students choose eight courses from current, relevant, internationally focused course offerings in the following areas of study.* All courses must be approved by the student's Global Studies advisor in order to count for the major.
+Visit the concentration webpage and concentration course list for the most current and full list of options.

 APL 4023Second-Language Acquisition and Technology3